mvolar/SatXplor/README.md

 python tests/tests.py
 ```

-EuSatXplor also ships whith a small testing sample to see if everything runs normally:
+SatXplor also ships whith a small testing sample to see if everything runs normally:

 ```
 python eusatxplor/run_all_tests.py